-A study of the principles of descriptive statistics, probability, sample and population relationships, estimation, and hypothesis testing.
-The student will receive a solid foundation in mathematical theory, practical application, and MS Excel.
-Prerequisites: ID119 Intermediate Algebra with a grade of C or better, or three years of high school mathematics and an ACT mathematics score of 22, or an appropriate score on the departmental placement test.
+This course is a study of the principles of descriptive statistics, probability, sample and population relationships, estimation, and hypothesis testing.
+The student will receive a solid foundation in mathematical theory, practical application, and Microsoft Excel.
+Prerequisites: ID119 Intermediate Algebra with a grade of C or better, or three years of high school mathematics and an ACT mathematics score of 22 or an SAT math score of 560.
 (Spring)